zeek/zeek-docs/doc/scripts/base/bif/event.bif.zeek.rst

       When a ``zeek_init`` handler executes, Zeek has not yet seen any input packets and therefore :zeek:id:`network_time` is not initialized yet.
-An artifact of that is that any timer installed in a ``zeek_init`` handler will fire immediately with the first packet.
+An artifact of that is that any timer installed in a ``zeek_init`` handler, like with :zeek:keyword:`schedule`, will fire immediately with the first packet.
 The standard way to work around that is to ignore the first time the timer fires and immediately reschedule.

 .. zeek:id:: zeek_script_loaded